sekassel-research/vscode-collab-plugin/README.md

 ## Features

  The cursors, their movement and the selection of all active users are displayed in real time.
-In the line in which the cursor of a user is located, a name tag and its cursor color is displayed behind the code for all other users.
+In the line where a user's cursor is located, a name tag and its cursor color are displayed behind the code for all other users.
 Supports writing, deleting, cutting, copying, pasting and replacing text.
+Attention is paid to the file in which the changes are located, so that the changes are only applied to the correct file.

   ![](https://github.com/sekassel-research/vscode-collab-plugin/blob/ReadMe/media/ReadMe/Hello%20World.gif)